List of Turkish operations in northern Iraq

 The Kurdish-Turkish conflict spilled over into Iraqi Kurdistan in 1983, and has continued there intermittently since.
 The Turkish Armed Forces has launched a series of operations in Northern Iraq against the Kurdistan Workers' Party (PKK).

 More than 37,000 people have been killed in the conflict since 1984.

+List of operations

 The operations resulted in a permanent Turkish presence in northern Iraq since 2018.
 The Iraqi government at one time viewed these operations as a violation of Iraq's sovereignty, with President Barham Salih demanding from Turkey their end, and the withdrawal of all of the Turkish armed forces from his country's territory.